chrisxfire/chrisxfire.github.io/content/notes/software-engineering/principles/prefer-composition-over-inheritance.md

 weight: 1
 ---

-# Prefer Composition over Inheritance
+# prefer composition over inheritance
-## Inheritance is the specialization of a general concept
+## inheritance is the specialization of a general concept
 - Creates *Is-A* relationships.
 - The derived class is *tightly coupled* to the base class.
 - There is no additional performance cost of invoking the base class members.